What Is Berberine?

 Dihydroberberine For Blood Sugar Reduction

 Researchers have conducted over 100 clinical trials on classic berberine regarding blood sugar management and diabetes.
 Many of these studies reveal that supplementation reduces blood glucose and improves insulin function.
 For example, in one study, 36% of people taking the supplement were reported to have a remission in metabolic syndrome.
-Given its improved absorption, it makes sense that dihydroberberine would have similar effects at lower dosages; however, human studies have not yet been conducted to confirm this.
+Given its improved absorption, it makes sense that dihydroberberine would have similar effects at lower dosages.
+But is that true?

 Does Dihydrobererine Lower Cholesterol?